osbuild/osbuild.github.io/docs/user-guide/10-depsolving.md

 Throughout this document, when referring to Image Builder, we mean the whole family of projects under the osbuild / Image Builder umbrella (https://github.com/osbuild).
 When referring to _the depsolver_, we mean the software that interfaces with the package manager in order to resolve the set of packages required for a build.

 There is currently only one production-ready depsolver, [osbuild-depsolve-dnf](https://github.com/osbuild/osbuild/blob/main/tools/osbuild-depsolve-dnf).
 It uses the Python API to DNF (libdnf) to receive depsolve requests and returns lists of packages that satisfy the requested dependencies.
+The depsolver supports two backends, libdnf and the newer libdnf5 (controlled by the config file at `/usr/lib/osbuild/solver.json`).
+By default, the older libdnf is used, but both should produce the same results.
+The main difference between the two is that libdnf5 does not support [module streams](https://docs.fedoraproject.org/en-US/modularity/using-modules/).

 A second depsolver for [Pacman](https://wiki.archlinux.org/title/Pacman) (the Arch Linux Package Manager) can be found as part of [osbuild-mpp](https://github.com/osbuild/osbuild/blob/main/tools/osbuild-mpp), however that is not fully featured and is currently only used for development and testing.

 ## Navigating this document